MSALab-PKU/MSALab-PKU.github.io/content/authors/tianye/_index.md

 ---
 # Display name
-title: Qingyu Shi
+title: Ye Tian

 # Username (this should match the folder name and the name on publications)
 authors:
-- qyshi
+- tianye

 # Is this the primary user of the site?
 superuser: false